Seven Acting Exercises To Do Alone

 2. How do I feel

-What does he mean by that an actor’s body is just like an instrument which has to be tuned in order to function perfectly.
+What does he mean by that?
+He means, an actor’s body is just like an instrument which has to be tuned in order to function perfectly.
 But our day today lives affect us even on the stage or in a scene.
 This is the worst thing to have when you want truthful performance.

 Every actor struggles with that.
 Even if you have been acting for ages, every now and then, your personal life will block your instrument from playing at an optimal level.